 Now that you know how you, as a seller, get protected by Poshmark's policies, it is important that you also know what to do when your buyers report disputes and problems about your item.

 Confidence in your item.
 If you are an honest seller, there is little to no chance of getting a buyer complaint.
 But as the saying goes, you can't please everybody.
 This somehow applies to the online shopping community.
-Just like how each individual has a unique personality, buyers are the same, too.
-So don't fret easily and question yourself what wrong you have done when a buyer reports a problem on you.
-If you know your items, then you don't have to worry about anything.
+Like each individual has a unique personality, buyers are the same, too.
+So don't fret easily and question yourself what wrong you have done when a buyer reports a problem about you.
+If you know your items, you don't have to worry about anything.

 Do not lose hope.
 While this is easier said than done, in reality, many sellers often get deterred when they receive a complaint against their items.
 But it is essential to keep your cool and remember that not all complaints about your items are on a losing end, so don't lose hope just yet.
 The key to success in countering any reports on you is keeping evidence or proof and knowing that you are selling an honest item.

 There is a due process.
-If a buyer reports against your item, Poshmark conducts an investigation before arriving at a decision.
+If a buyer reports against your item, Poshmark investigates before arriving at a decision.
 Buyers are asked to provide details and photos of the item before the Poshmark team decides on a resolution.
-Hence, if you have all the necessary evidence to prove that your item is not what the buyer claims to be, you have a higher chance of winning the case.
+Hence, you have a higher chance of winning the case if you have all the necessary evidence to prove that your item is not what the buyer claims to be.

 Different Types of Scams

-As mentioned earlier, the Poshmark community is composed of social individuals who help each other.
+As mentioned earlier, the Poshmark community comprises social individuals who help each other.
 Whether you're a seller or a buyer, one way or another, you have helped a co-posher in boosting their listings by doing some boosting features such as sharing, following, liking, leaving love notes, and returning shares and follows.
 However, amidst all the nice people on the platform, some intend to take advantage of the sellers.
-They are the ones that result in scamming Poshmark sellers by buying an item and then intentionally file a report or a case against it.
+They are the ones that result in scamming Poshmark sellers by buying an item and then intentionally filing a report or a case against it.

-These people can become creative and can come up with ways to fraudulently provide evidence and reasons for them to get a refund.
+These people can become creative and come up with ways to fraudulently provide evidence and reasons for getting a refund.
 This is why you must be aware of the scams that scammers often do to save yourself from a stressful situation and your Poshmark closet for a possible loss of item and income.
-Here are some approaches of buyers who would want to take advantage of you:
+Here are some buyers' approaches to how they would want to take advantage of you:

 - Orders a new item, then returns it as not as described.
-A buyer will purchase a brand new or in a very good condition item then use the item before the 3-day after the delivery period is up.
+A buyer will purchase a brand new or in a very good condition item and then use the item before the 3-day after delivery period is up.
 Given that they still have time left to file a report if the ordered item has any problem, they will now file a case on Poshmark about receiving an item that's not what they are expecting so they can get a refund.
 Unfortunately, this kind of claim can get as bad as buyers resort to intentionally damaging the items to succeed in their dispute.
-People like these want to experience and use the items without spending any fees on them.
+People like these want to experience and use the items without paying any fees.
 A new fashion piece to flaunt for free!

-What you can do: Be as detailed as you can when taking photos of these kinds of items.
-Include each angle of the item, the texture, color, serial number, proof of purchase (if available), visible damage, and tag that will help for its authentication.
+What you can do: Be as detailed as you can when taking photos of these items.
+Include each angle of the item, the texture, color, serial number, proof of purchase (if available), visible damage, and tag that will help its authentication.
 Furthermore, make sure to check the buyer's profile for good feedback and how long they have been a member of Poshmark.
-One golden rule to consider when selling online is to only sell what you can afford to lose.
+One golden rule to consider when selling online is only selling what you can afford to lose.
 You can never tell when a sneaky scammer can find a way to win their dispute.

 What you can do: Trust your instinct and investigate the buyer's profile.
 If it looks new or without any good feedback, it is safe to avoid dealing with this buyer.
-It would be best if you were firm in doing your transactions inside Poshmark.
+It would be best to be firm in doing your transactions inside Poshmark.
 Additionally, it would not make sense to have a customer who doesn't want to be protected under Posh Protect.
 Be wise.
 Stay vigilant!

 Stay Under Poshmark's Seller Protection

-Scammers are everywhere, and there might be tons of other modus operandi out there that they can use so they can get their hands on your items and take advantage of sellers like you.
+Scammers are everywhere, and there might be tons of other modus operandi that they can use to get their hands on your items and take advantage of sellers like you.
 Hence, if you want to stay protected under Poshmark Seller Protection, keep in mind to always practice and abide by the platform rules and regulations.